About Penn First Plus

 -

-Marc A. Lo (he/him/his) is the inaugural Executive Director of Penn First Plus.
+Marc A. Lo (he/him) is the inaugural Executive Director of Penn First Plus.
 Marc is responsible for providing leadership for Penn’s work to reimagine itself and become more inclusive of its increasing socioeconomic diversity.
 He is enthused by the opportunity to craft Penn First Plus as the hub for all initiatives to change how we teach, advise, and mentor students who may be the first in their families to pursue a bachelor’s degree and come from modest financial means.
-On a day-to-day basis, Marc meets with and advocates on behalf of individual students and the entire First Plus population.
+On a day-to-day basis, Marc meets with and advocates on behalf of individual students and the entire Penn First Plus population.
 Marc was the first person in his family to complete his bachelors degree, receiving Pell Grant support while working multiple jobs at Northeastern University as an undergraduate.
-In his spare time, Marc enjoys meditation, yoga, hiking, the arts, and food-related adventures.
+In his spare time, Marc enjoys meditation, yoga, hiking, photography, and food-related adventures.
 You may contact Marc via email at lomarc@upenn.edu or phone at 215-898-7947.
 As a scholar, Marc holds degrees in Organizational Communication, and Higher Education from Northeastern University and New York University, respectively.
 His scholarship explores questions of campus climate for diversity and their relationship with student learning as well as topics of inclusive pedagogy and curricula.
-Samples of his work may be found in the Journal of College Student Development, Research in Higher Education, the Journal of Higher Education, and Change: The Magazine of Higher Learning to name a few publications.
+Samples of his work may be found in the Journal of College Student Development, Research in Higher Education, the Journal of Higher Education, and Change: The Magazine of Higher Learning.

 -